isita-431/isita-431/README.md

 - My hobby : Learning Something neww and building ML based applications.

--  🔭 I love exploring data and bringing out insights!
-(Have data?
-Throw it here!).
+-  🔭 I love exploring data and bringing out insights!.
 -  - 📫 Reach me at : ip22@rice.edu or <a href = 'https://www.linkedin.com/in/isita-p/'> Linkedin</a>
 ## Tools and Technologies :